jpes707/cssi-exercise-app/README.md

 ![](preview.png)

-Exercise tracking website using JavaScript, Firebase, and the nutritionix.com exercise API
+Exercise tracking website using JavaScript, Firebase, and the nutritionix.com exercise API created as part of the 2021 Google Computer Science Summer Institute (CSSI) program